rzetterberg/alven/docs/theme.md

 Reads a file using the relative path where the root is the theme directory.
 Returns a `string` with the file contents on success and throws an error on failure.

+## API types

+### Page

+Page is a table that represents a normal text page created in the admin panel.

+It consists of the following fields:

+ - string name
+ - string permalink
+ - string body
+ - boolean is_public
+ - string url